 - The company's name and registered address

 - At least one director over the age of 16

 - Guidelines on how to the company is run, also known as 'articles of association'

 This is one of the United Kingdom's most popular business structures thanks to its simplicity of operating, potential tax advantages and limited liability.
-With limited liability, the exposure to financial risk is within your control with a barrier between your personal assets and the company since these are separate entities.
+With Limited Liability Partnership registration, the exposure to financial risk is within your control with a barrier between your personal assets and the company since these are separate entities.
 Your family, your home and your lifestyle remain protected.

 As compared to a sole trader, the tax regime as a registered company is more favourable.
 Limited companies pay corporation tax on profits, with company directors taxed as employees.
 Any other profits generated after paying Corporation Tax are retained by the business.
 These profits can then be distributed to shareholders through dividends.
 Ltd can be limited by shares or by guarantee, which allows the controlling shareholder to decide on remuneration packages at discretion, protect the brand and claim expenses on the company.

 Furthermore, annual accounts and financial reports have to be placed in the public domain, lending a high level of transparency and a significant advantage in conducting business.

 This means that the paperwork involved can be a headache, but you can act as the sole shareholder, director and company secretary when it comes to the administration work.
 Appointing a company secretary used to be mandatory, but the regulations have since changed.

 Jesse registers as a limited company.
 Due to the business's credibility, he was easily able to secure cash flow and witnessed huge profit margins as a result.
 His company has to pay corporation tax, while he is being taxed just like any other person working for the company.
 The remaining profits generated after offsetting Corporation Tax were retained by the company.